Lisbon Hop-On Hop-Off Buses and Trams

-When we think of touring a city we imagine walking through its streets, but there is an option that we usually overlook and is designed to see all the sights easily and comfortably: the tourist bus.
+When we think about exploring a city, we imagine walking through its streets, but there is an option that we often overlook and that is designed to see all the points of interest easily and comfortably: the tourist bus.

 The best tourist buses in Lisbon